Who Treats Primary Immunodeficiency? Finding Specialists and Doctors

 Allergists

-An allergy occurs when the immune system reacts to something not usually harmful.
 Since PI affects how the immune system functions, people living with PI may develop allergies to foods, medications, or other substances.
 Allergists specialize in treating allergies, asthma, and other disorders involving the immune system.

-ENTs and Audiologists
+ENT Doctors and Audiologists

 For certain infections, you may be referred to an ear, nose, and throat (ENT) doctor.
 Frequent sinus infections, for example, may require management by an ENT.
-If you experience hearing loss as a result of infection, you may need to see an audiologist.

 Dentists and Other Oral-Health Specialists

-People living with PI should see their dentist at least twice a year to prevent cavities and tooth loss.
-If you develop other dental complications of PI, such as gum disease, you may be referred to a periodontist (a doctor who specializes in gum disease).
+If you develop other dental complications of PI, such as gum disease, you may be referred to a periodontist (a dentist who specializes in gum disease).

 Ophthalmologists